-It is standard procedure that program changes follow the University Curriculum Council (UCC) timeline (Aug-Nov) for next academic year publications.
+It is standard procedure that program changes follow the Undergraduate Curriculum Council (UCC) timeline (Aug-Nov) for next academic year publications.
 However, if a situation arises in which the university should update a representation about a program outside the UCC timeline, the following steps should be followed:

-Steps

-Action Item Description Legal Registrar's College/Depts

-Office

-Program If you need to Review to ensure Review the Notify relevant student

-requirements ADD a requirements apply change with populations of the

-(Additions) requirement, or to the university. executive UCC. changes.

-ADD to a If approved,

-requirement, make the change

-that is mandated in the AIM

-by law for a curriculum

-current year system.

-publication and

-UCC is not in

-session.

-Program If you need to Legal review if Review the Create UCC proposal

-requirements MODIFY or necessary. change with to fix future iterations.

-(Modifications/ DELETE a executive UCC.
-Written description of

-Deletions) requirement for If approved, the change and

-a current year make the change approval from dean or

-publication and in the AIM administrator sent to

-UCC is not in curriculum Registrar's Office.

-session. system, catalog Notify relevant student

-and MAPs. population(s) of the

-changes.
-Fix future

-MAPs.

-Changing a If you need to Initiate the process Make the Work with General

-policy change official for President's changes once Counsel to articulate

-university policy Council approval approved. changes.
-Notification

-statements. as necessary.
+Steps Action Item Description Legal Registrar's College/Depts Office Program requirements (Additions) If you need to ADD a requirement, or ADD to a requirement, that is mandated by law for a current year publication and UCC is not in Review to ensure requirements apply to the university.
+Review the change with executive UCC.
+If approved, make the change in the AIM curriculum system.
+Notify relevant student populations of the changes.
+Program requirements (Modifications/ Deletions) session.
+If you need to MODIFY or DELETE a requirement for a current year publication and UCC is not in session.
+Legal review if necessary.
+Review the change with executive UCC.
+If approved, make the change in the AIM curriculum system, catalog and MAPs.
+Create UCC proposal to fix future iterations.
+Written description of the change and approval from dean or administrator sent to Registrar's Office.
+Notify relevant student population(s) of the changes.
+Fix future MAPs.
+Changing a policy If you need to change official university policy statements.
+Initiate the process for President's Council approval Make the changes once approved.
+Work with General Counsel to articulate changes.
+Notification as necessary.